Clicky

 It becomes more difficult for them to prioritize getting enough sleep when they’re overwhelmed with too many to-dos.

 The current generation of college students needs to juggle school, projects, family obligations, extra-curricular activities, and sports.
-All these events demand some of your time, resulting in some students compromising their sleeping time, resulting in excessive tiredness or fatigue.
+All these events demand some of your time, resulting in some students compromising their sleeping time and resulting in excessive tiredness or fatigue.

 Add to that the examinations and tests students need to have, and they’re in for the long ride of stress and sleepiness throughout the school year.